NeuralEnsemble/elephant/doc/contribute.rst

     affiliation/employer in :file:`doc/authors.rst`

 2. Open a `pull request <https://github.com/NeuralEnsemble/elephant/pulls>`_.
-    Then we'll merge your code in Elephant.
+    Then we will guide you through the process of merging your code into Elephant.

 That's all!
 We'll guide you with the pull request process.